samedhi/firemore/content/md/pages/guide.md

  </tbody>
 </table>

 With our current knowledge, we will need at least 4 observers to the Firestore database.
 One observer for each stooge (3), plus one observer for the list of stooges sorted by the number of votes they have received.
-We will in addition need to create a state machine that takes the result from each observer and places it within the `<stooge>-votes` element, as well as creating a closure to save the valu so that we can send the incremented value to the server upon button clicks.
+We will in addition need to create a state machine that takes the result from each observer and places it within the `<stooge>-votes` element, as well as creating a closure to save the value so that we can send the incremented value to the server upon button clicks.
 That is a good amount of work.

 Or we can just do the following.